-Alex’s Wish is a charity set-up to eradicate Duchenne Muscular Dystrophy, an aggressive form of Muscular Dystrophy that affects 1 in every 3,500 boys born and results in total paralysis.
+Alex’s Wish is a charity set-up to eradicate Duchenne Muscular Dystrophy, an aggressive form of Muscular Dystrophy that affects 1 in every 3,500 boys born and results in progressive muscle wasting.
 Every single muscle is destroyed due to a lack of protein.
 It also affects the heart and lungs as these are muscles too.

 Alex’s Wish was set-up by Emma and Andy Hallam (parents to Alex) in late 2012 to help raise vital funds to help bring about new treatments and ultimately a cure for this devastating condition.
 The Charity is named after their son Alex was diagnosed with Duchenne in April 2010, 2 weeks before his 4th birthday – the diagnosis came completely out of the blue.

 It was Wednesday, 22nd April 2010 (the day I will always remember), after my usual day at work, I traveled home to pick Alex up from nursery.
 When I arrived, one of the nursery staff said ‘There is something we think you need to check out with Alex.
 I am sure its absolutely nothing to worry about, but, we did a little exercise earlier and asked all the children to sit in a circle, then after the count of 3, they should all stand up, run to the back of the room and run back again.
 It was when all the children had returned back to the mat, that it was apparently noticeable that Alex was only just getting up from the floor.
 We just think its something that you should check out.”